-6.2.1 Additional considerations for sample collection
+6.3.1 Additional considerations for sample collection

 - Specimens for virus isolation or for detection of viral nucleic acids or antigens should preferably be collected within three days of onset of symptoms, but may be taken up to a week after onset or even later in children, severely ill or immunocompromised patients - Specimens should preferably be taken prior to commencement of antiviral therapy but can still be taken a few days after initiation, especially in patients who are deteriorating on antiviral treatment.
 In these cases, antiviral resistant infection should be considered and testing for oseltamivir resistant virus may be considered. - In addition to swabs from the upper respiratory tract, invasive procedures such as bronchoalveolar lavage/bronchial aspirate or lung biopsy can be performed for the diagnosis of influenza where clinically indicated.
 Expectorated and induced sputum can also be tested.

-- However, it is important to note that aerosolising procedures should be avoided, where possible during the SARS-CoV-2 epidemic. - Results of all diagnostic tests for influenza are dependent upon several factors (including specimen type and quality of specimen collection, timing of collection, storage and transport conditions), such that false-negative results may be obtained.
+However, it is important to note that aerosolising procedures should be avoided, where possible during the SARS-CoV-2 epidemic. - Results of all diagnostic tests for influenza are dependent upon several factors (including specimen type and quality of specimen collection, timing of collection, storage and transport conditions), such that false-negative results may be obtained.
 When clinical suspicion is high, clinicians can consider repeat/serial testing.
 Lower respiratory tract specimens may yield the diagnosis when testing of upper respiratory tract specimens is negative.
 Multiple respiratory tract specimens collected on different days can be tested if influenza infection is strongly suspected.

-6.2.2 Procedure for sample collection
+6.3.2 Procedure for sample collection

-A respiratory specimen (ideally, combined nasopharyngeal swab and oropharyngeal swab or aspirate but mid-turbinate nasal or oropharyngeal swabs are advisable during the SARS-CoV-2 epidemic) should be collected.
-In small children it may be easier and less traumatic to collect an aspirate rather than nasopharyngeal swab but both specimen types are acceptable and have similar diagnostic yield^[32].
+A respiratory specimen (ideally, combined nasopharyngeal swab and oropharyngeal swab or aspirate, but a mid-turbinate nasal or oropharyngeal swab where combined sample is not possible) should be collected.
+Caution should be taken when collecting a nasopharyngeal swab or aspirate as these can cause aerosolisation of respiratory particles.
+In small children it may be easier and less traumatic to collect an aspirate rather than nasopharyngeal swab but both specimen types are acceptable and have similar diagnostic yield[32].